CTCycle/XREPORT-radiological-reports-generator/README.md

 **XREP transformers:** the body of the model comprises a series of transformer encoders/decoders.
 The transformer encoder employs multi-head self-attention and feedforward networks to further process the encoded images.
 These transformed image vectors are then fed into the transformer decoder, which applies cross-attention between encoder and decoder inputs.
 To ensure coherent report generation, the model employs causal masking on token sequences during decoding.
 This auto-regressive mechanism guarantees that generated reports consider the context of previously generated tokens.

 ## 3. Installation
 The installation process is designed for simplicity, using .bat scripts to automatically create a virtual environment with all necessary dependencies.
-Please ensure that Anaconda or Miniconda is installed on your system before proceeding.
+Please ensure that Anaconda or Miniconda is properly installed on your system before proceeding.

-- To set up a CPU-only environment, run `scripts/cpu_environment_setup.bat`.
-This script installs the base version of TensorFlow, which is lighter and does not include CUDA libraries.
-- For GPU support, which is necessary for model training on a GPU, use `scripts/gpu_environment_setup.bat`.
-This script includes all required CUDA dependencies to enable GPU utilization.
+- To set up the environment, run `scripts/environment_setup.bat`.
+This script installs Keras 3 with pytorch support as backend, and includes includes all required CUDA dependencies to enable GPU utilization (CUDA 12.1).
 - **IMPORTANT:** run `scripts/package_setup.bat` if the path to the project folder is changed for any reason after installation, or the app won't work!

 ### 3.1 Additional Package for XLA Acceleration